acemod/ACE3/documentation/missionmaker/modules.md

 ### 2.5 Set Medical Facility

-Defines an object as a medical facility for CMS.
+Defines an object as a medical facility.
 This allows for more advanced treatments.
 Can be synced with buildings and vehicles.

 **Settings:**

 1. **Is Medical Facility (Boolean)**<br>
-Registers an object as a medical facility for CMS.<br>
+Registers an object as a medical facility.<br>
 `Default value: Yes`

 ### 2.6 Set Medical Vehicle

-Defines an object as a medical facility for CMS.
+Defines an object as a medical facility.
 This allows for more advanced treatments.
 Can be synced with buildings and vehicles.

 **Settings:**